 Instagram Stores are, of course, Instagram’s response to the rise of SnapChat, and with more than 400 million users on Instagram Stories alone it’s definitely here to stay.
 So, as a brand, what can Instagram Stories offer you?
 Well, opportunity is the answer!

 Instagram Stories gives brands an opportunity to get a step closer to their audience.
 The short 24hr life of each story allows brands to post a less curated ‘behind the scenes’ look at their world.
 Stories can be creative, funny, or surprising without adversely affecting your brand’s image.
-This is a far cry from the heavily curated branded accounts that we often see on Instagram.
-They can show the flip side of the coin, and some brands are really doing this well.

 Unlike SnapChat, Instagram Stories also offers you the chance to include links and mention users.
 This encourages a sense of community and inclusion, which makes the brand appear more open and approachable.